bklevence/bklevence.github.io/_pages/about.md

 ## Education
 ### New Jersey City University

-Currently enrolled in the New Pathways to Teaching in NJ Masters in Secondary Education Program.
-Expected Completion Summer 2020.
+Masters in Secondary Education, Class of 2020.
 ### The University of the Arts

 B.S.
 Industrial Design, Class of 2014.